themightyT20/Cyn/README.md

 ## Health Check

-The application includes a health check endpoint at `/health` that Railway uses to verify the application is running correctly.
+The application includes a health check endpoint at `/health` that Railway uses to verify the application is running correctly.# Cyn